 According to trainers, athletes, and a systematic review in Frontiers, proper recovery means:

-• Use a mix of passive and active recovery.
+• Using a mix of passive and active recovery.
 Passive recovery is just plain rest and relaxation.
 Active recovery is low-impact exercise.
 You should aim to "actively recover" for 15 or so minutes after intense exercise and around 30 minutes on your rest days.
 Dynamic stretches, walking, and swimming are all great ways to get the blood pumping without overtaxing your repairing muscles.

-• Use compression.
+• Using compression.
 Wearing compression sleeves or socks while training and during active recovery reduces muscle-damaging oscillations (which we covered in our Knee Compression Sleeve article) and boosts oxygen and nutrient delivery to your muscles, helping the recovery process along.
 According to that same review in Frontiers, compression garments can also reduce muscle fatigue and DOMS, helping you bounce back quicker.

 Woman doing yoga stretches in her backyard in Bauerfeind's Sports Compression Calf Sleeves.
 Stretches and compression gear are great for recovery after physical activity